RetroReversing/retroReversing/categories/misc/Conferences.md

 Here are the talks that have slides available online:
 * The Quake Graphics Engine by Michael Abrash (Slides: [CGDC Quake Talk](https://www.gamers.org/dEngine/quake/papers/mikeab-cgdc.html))
 * [1996 Computer Game Developer Conference The Making of the 11th Hour R. Stein and D. Weeler](https://archive.org/details/1996_Computer_Game_Developer_Conference_The_Making_of_the_11th_Hour_R._Stein_and)

+### Making of the 11th Hour
+They were in the beta program for 3D Studio 3.0 which allowed them to do duel texture maps to add dirt to the textures, the video shows footage from 3D Studio 3.0.

 ---
 ## CGDC 1997 - April 25th-29th